Jacob Tamme

-Early years
+Early life

 Tamme graduated from Boyle County High School in Danville, Kentucky, where he was a multi-sport star in football, baseball, and basketball.

-He was a four-year letterman and three-year starter at wide receiver and cornerback for Boyle County, who won four consecutive state championships, two in Class AA and two in Class AAA, and had a 58-2 record over those seasons.
+He was a four-year letterman and three-year starter at wide receiver and cornerback for Boyle County, who won four consecutive state championships, two in Class AA and two in Class AAA, and had a 58–2 record over those seasons.
 He was a first-team all-state selection as a senior by the Associated Press and Louisville's The Courier-Journal when he caught 46 passes for 797 yards, a 17.3-yard average, and 13 touchdowns.
 In addition, he was a finalist for the Kentucky "Mr. Football" Award, given to the top performer in high school football.

 His career totals include 97 receptions for 1,866 yards, a 19.2-yard average, and 32 touchdowns.
 On defense, he intercepted 23 passes, including two returns for touchdowns.
 As a kick returner, he took 25 punts for 395 yards, a 15.8-yard average, and two touchdowns.

 College career

 As a redshirt freshman, he played in all 11 games for the Kentucky Wildcats.
-He started three games at wide receiver before moving to his more natural position of tight end for the season-ending game at Tennessee.
-For the season, he had 16 catches for 161 yards, third on the team that year.
+He started three games at wide receiver before moving to his more natural position of tight end for the season-ending game at Tennessee, where he had two touchdowns.
+For the season, he had 16 catches for 161 yards.
 He was also named to the SEC Academic Honor Roll for excellent work in the classroom.

 As a redshirt sophomore, he played in all 11 games, starting 10.
 He was second on the team in pass receptions with 29 catches for 253 yards and one touchdown.
-On special teams, he blocked punts vs. Louisville and Florida.
+On special teams, he blocked punts against Louisville and Florida.
 He also earned a slot on the SEC Academic Honor Roll for the second straight year.

 As a redshirt junior, he was voted to the All-SEC first-team by the SEC coaches and the Associated Press.
 He led SEC tight ends in receptions with 32, netting 386 receiving yards and two touchdowns.
 He made the SEC Academic Honor Roll for the third year in a row.

 As a redshirt senior, he had 56 receptions for 619 yards and six touchdowns.
 For the second year in a row, he earned first-team All-SEC honors from both the Associated Press (unanimous decision) and coaches polls.

-Tamme finished his career as Kentucky's all-time top pass-catching tight end and 2nd in the history of all SEC tight ends with 133 catches for 1,417 yards.
+Tamme finished his career as Kentucky's all-time top pass-catching tight end and second in the history of all SEC tight ends with 133 catches for 1,417 yards.